+In our case, there are some technical difficulties caused by the additional Iwahori structure.
+For example, in \cite{[GL1]}, standard objects of $\Whit_q(\Gr_G)$ are defined as $!$-pushforward of the unique irreducible twisted Whittaker sheaf supported on a single relevant $N(\mathcal{K})$-orbit and costandard objects are $*$-pushforward of that irreducible Whittaker sheaf.
+In our case, since coVerma modules of $\Rep_q^\mix(\check{G})$ are not compact, it is impossible to define standard objects and costandard objects similar to \cite{[GL1]} such that they match Verma modules and coVerma modules in $\Rep_q^\mix(\check{G})$.
+Instead, we define standard objects by $!$-Whittaker averaging of "Wakimoto sheaves" which are twisted and Iwahori equivariant against a character.
+However, this definition does not make sense because (classical) Wakimoto sheaves are Iwahori-equivariant and only defined in the non-twisted case.
+We need to extend the definition of Wakimoto sheaves to the twisted and $(I, b_\lambda)$-equivariant case.
+Here $b_\lambda$ is a character of the Iwahori subgroup.

-\subsubsection{Strategy of proof}
+\subsection{Strategy of proof}

 The idea of proving Theorem \ref{thm 2.1} is to compare both sides with a factorization category.
-In \cite{[Ga5]}, the author proves that $\Rep_q^{\mix}(\check{G})$ can be realized as the category of factorization modules over a factorization algebra $\Omega_\kappa^L$.
-Therefore, we need to construct a functor from $\Whit(\Shv_\kappa(\Fl_G))$ to $\Omega_\kappa^L-\Fact$.
+In \cite{[Ga5]}, the author proves that $\Rep_q^{\mix}(\check{G})$ can be realized as the category of factorization modules on the configuration space over a factorization algebra $\Omega_q^L$ (see Definition \ref{def lus}) in the D-module setting.
+Therefore, we need to construct an equivalence between $\Whit(\ShvD_\kappa(\Fl_G))$ and $\Omega_q^L-\Fact$.